-- Genesys Multicloud CX contact center starts processing the call from the end customer when the call arrives. - The end customer proceeds with the IVR self-service, navigates the IVR menu, and starts enjoying the music in queue. - The relevant end-customer data is ready to be presented to an agent in the Agent Desktop application. - The call routing service applies the relevant logic and selects the agent with the most relevant skills. - Genesys Multicloud CX voice service dials the agent's phone number to invite the agent into the voice conversation. - The agent's phone is preprovisioned in the Genesys Multicloud CX contact center as an Extension DN object. - Each agent phone has a unique number within your contact center. - The Extension DN is appropriately configured so as to represent an agent phone of the desired type.
-(For additional information about SIP Phone provisioning, see SIP Phone Types.)
+- Genesys Multicloud CX contact center starts processing the call from the end customer when the call arrives. - The end customer proceeds with the IVR self-service, navigates the IVR menu, and starts enjoying the music in queue. - The relevant end-customer data is ready to be presented to an agent in the Agent Desktop application. - The call routing service applies the relevant logic and selects the agent with the most relevant skills. - The voice service dials the agent's phone number to engage the agent into the voice conversation. - The agent's phone is preprovisioned in your contact center as an Extension DN object. - Each agent phone has a unique number within your contact center. - The Extension DN is appropriately configured so as to represent an agent phone of the desired type.

-The set of configuration options enables Genesys Multicloud CX contact center to use the appropriate transport network to engage the phone and to handle the call in the manner supported by the particular agent phone type (see Agent phones).
+The set of configuration options enables your contact center to use the appropriate transport network to engage the phone and to handle the call in the manner supported by the particular agent phone type (see Agent phones).